Mane: Liverpool star equals Lampard's Champions League record | Goal.com

 “The collective is the most important thing and the first target for the season as well.
 I have big expectations for myself.
 Honestly, I never said it before but before the season starts, I was like, ‘OK, I’ll go for 40 goals a season and 10 assists, 15 assists.’
 So I now reached the assists before getting the goals!”

-Liverpool have now reached their 10th European Cup/Champions League final, the fourth side to reach the competition showpiece on 10+ occasions, after Real Madrid (16), Bayern Munich (11) and AC Milan (11).
+Liverpool have now reached their 10th European Cup/Champions League final, the fourth side to reach the competition showpiece on 10 or more occasions, after Real Madrid (16), Bayern Munich (11) and AC Milan (11).